 Rene Herrera Philippines Athlete

-Olympian, 5x SEA Games Champion in the Steeple Chase, Former President of the National Training Pool in athletics, and all-around nice guy.
+Olympian, 5x SEA Games Champion in the Steeple Chase, Former President of the National Training Pool in athletics, and an all-around nice guy.

 Pinoyathletics proudly welcome Rene Herrera into the Legends of Track and Field.

 Herrera was born and raised in Jordan, Guimaras.
 He is the son of Rodrigo Herrera, an establishment janitor, and Nenita, a former housekeeper.

-Herrera started running at high school although, for a time, he was primarily an amateur boxer, competing in that event until the age of 17.
+Herrera started running in high school although, for a time, he was primarily an amateur boxer, competing in that event until the age of 17.
 However, he stopped boxing with a record of 20 fights and 5 losses.
 Subsequently, Herrera entered the annual Milo marathon that he won, enabling him to qualify for national competitions.

 Rene Herrera Philippines Athlete Early Days

 In 1998, Palarong Pambansa Herrera won the Tertiary Division of the 5000m, 3K Steeple Chase, and 21K.

-At the 1999 National Open, Herrera in his first senior national open.
+At the 1999 National Open, Herrera was in his first senior national open.
 Finished with the bronze behind Daud Mama and 6x SEA Games Champion Hector Begeo, the national record holder in the event Begeo at this stage was 36 years old and approaching the end of his long career with the Philippines that had begun in 1981.

 He also took 3rd in the 10k Behind Eduardo Buenavista.

 However, Herrera did not qualify for the 2001 SEA Games in Malaysia.
 Consequently, two athletes better at the time, Buenavista and Daud Mama took gold and silver for the Philippines in that 3K Steeple Chase men.

 When he was accepted into the national team, Herrera trained in Baguio under the master coach ‘Super’ Mario Castro.

 Castro, a well-established coach already and a former SEA Games 10,000m champion from the Gintong Alay era, molded Herrera into a multiple SEA Games Champion in the years to come.